appknox/vulnerabilities/vulnerabilities/52_ios_buffer_overflow/intro.md

       apps
 - Memory Management
-    - Automatic Reference Counting (ARC) protects applications from memory coruption issues by letting the compiler do the memory management stuff
+    - Automatic Reference Counting (ARC) protects applications from memory corruption issues by letting the compiler do the memory management stuff